 Zachary M. Soler, M.D., MSc joined the MUSC Sinus Center in 2011.
 Originally from coastal Florida, Dr. Soler attended medical school at Wake Forest University, followed by a residency in Otolaryngology-Head and Neck Surgery at Oregon Health and Science University.
 He then completed a fellowship dedicated solely to Rhinology and Endoscopic Sinus Surgery at Harvard Medical School.
 After fellowship, Dr. Soler spent an additional year at the Harvard School of Public Health, earning a Master’s Degree in Epidemiology.

-Dr. Soler has authored over 25 manuscripts and book chapters related to Otolaryngology and Rhinology.
+Dr. Soler has authored over 100 manuscripts and book chapters related to Otolaryngology and Rhinology.
 His research focus is on optimizing clinical outcomes after medical and surgical treatment of chronic sinusitis.
-He is a co-investigator on a National Institutes of Health grant to study outcomes after sinus surgery, as well as an American Rhinologic Society grant to incorporate technology into clinical practice.
+He is a Principal Investigator on several large studies funded through the National Institutes of Health and the American Rhinologic Society.
 He is board certified through the American Board of Otolaryngology and a member of the American Rhinologic Society.